 Usually, the chicken was quite cooperative (legs tied, no doubt), but the ducky fellow could be quite an embarrassing nuisance with its non-stop quacking all the way.
 Well, in those days, no one in the bus complained or made a hoo-hah.
 It was an accepted way of life.
 (In these days of smartphones, the saga would have gone viral).

 And on her farm she had some ducks

 With a quack quack here, And a quack quack there

 And quack quack everywhere ………

-Those were the privileges of living in a kampong.
-Grandma used to rear a small flock of ducks (and chicken as well).
+At our kampong house, Grandma used to rear a small flock of ducks (and chicken as well).
 Those duckies really made a lot of noise especially when it came to feeding time.

 Ducklings were the cutest of all.
 Such a joy to watch them swimming happily in the big tub that substituted for a natural pond.
 Grandma used to chop up cockles into small pieces and fed them to those little fluffy things and they grew up fast …..

 But some of the ducklings would turn out to be males (these are called “drakes”).
 The ratio of male-to-female ducks was like 1:20, or so I felt.
 Why ?
 I dunno lah

 (The adult drakes made little noise, something like a person who had lost his voice due to bad sore throat)